notaryproject/notaryproject.dev/content/en/docs/tutorials/notation-config-file.md

 ### Windows

-`config.json` should be manually created and placed in in `C:/Users/exampleuser/AppData/Roaming/notation/config.json`.
+`config.json` should be manually created and placed in `~/AppData/Roaming/notation/config.json`.

-### Darwin
+### Darwin / macOS

-`config.json` should be manually created and placed in in `~/Users/exampleuser/Library/Application Support/notation/config.json`.
+`config.json` should be manually created and placed in `~/Library/Application Support/notation/config.json`.

 ## Sample of config.json